Can you restore your lost hearing?

 Essential oils for hearing loss

 Essential oils are wildly popular as natural remedies for everything from anxiety and depression to allergies and the flu virus.
-We have even seen some claims about essential oils' effectiveness for restoring your hearing.
+We have even seen some claims about essential oils for hearing loss and tinnitus.

-Essential oils cannot cure sensorineural hearing loss, and there is no research to support claims that they can.
-However, that doesn't mean oils are without merit.
 Some oils have antibacterial properties, and combinations of oils are used in aromatherapy applications.
-Because some temporary hearing losses can be attributed to allergy flare ups and the common cold, using essential oils to alleviate these symptoms may indirectly stave off associated conductive, temporary hearing loss.
+Because some temporary hearing losses can be attributed to allergy flare-ups and the common cold, using essential oils to alleviate these symptoms may indirectly stave off associated conductive, temporary hearing loss.
 In addition, untreated hearing loss has been definitively linked to higher levels of anxiety and feelings of depression.
-It is worth experimenting with oils such as lavender because it has proven calming effects that can soothe these byproducts of hearing loss.
+It may be worth experimenting with oils such as lavender because it has proven calming effects that can soothe these byproducts of hearing loss.

 Drugs to restore hearing